sbaker-dev/ShapeObject/README.md

 shape_object = ShapeObject(r"/path/to/your/shapefile/file.shp")

 ```
-Now you have an objected that has loaded your shapefile which is filled with shapely objects.
-This means that it is very
+Now you have an objected that has loaded your shapefile which is filled with shapely objects!
+Each object type has its
-easy to use shapely inbuilt functions as the IntelliSence from Shapely exists for all the objects within shape_obj.

-![shapely_sense]
+own geometry and record type so you can iterate through specific types in the case of multi-typed shapefiles.

 <!-- BASIC EXAMPLE -->
 ## Basic Example